 Baltic herring research

-These pages present some results of this project, and also provide general information on Baltic herring, which, despite of its small body size, is an important component of both the Baltic ecosystem as well as the Baltic fisheries.
+These pages present some results of the project, and also offer comprehensive information about the Baltic herring in the northern Baltic Sea.
+While these fish may be small in size, they play an important role in both the Baltic ecosystem and the region’s fisheries.

 - Finnish Cultural Foundation

 - Turku University Foundation

 - Ministry of Agriculture and Forestry of Finland

 - European Maritime and Fisheries Fund

 - Olvi Foundation